Algorand Review: Is Algo the Future of Finance?

 Once you have your ALGO tokens, the security-minded will likely want to take them off the exchange and store them in a wallet, as we are all too aware of the risks that come from storing large quantities of coins on centralised exchanges.

 Algorand has multiple mobile wallets for both Android and iOS devices.
 As Algorand has increased in popularity, most major mobile and desktop wallets such as Exodus and Coinomi also support ALGO tokens.
-Unfortunately, ALGO is not supported by the Trezor hardware wallet at the time of writing, but it is supported on Ledger Live.
+Looking for hardware wallets?
+Trezor, Ledger Nano X and Ledger Nano S support it too.

 Algorand wallets can be connected to Wallet Connect for ease of interacting with DeFi.

-Staking rewards will end on approximately May 15th, 2022, and will be replaced by a Governance rewards program.
-You can learn more about how governance rewards will work in the Algorand Foundation’s blog
+You can learn more about how governance rewards work on the Algorand Foundation’s blog.

 Use Cases and Projects